 Key Takeaways

 All resumes are built out of the same basic parts.
-Think hard about how you can make each of these sections into an opportunity to showcase company values and highlight your growth in your current role.
+Turn each of these sections into an opportunity to showcase company values and highlight your growth in your current role.

 Your resume is just one part of a persuasive application.
 Seal the deal with a thoughtful cover letter that includes references from within your company.